-1. Design and Access Statement
+Design and Access Statement

 A Design and Access Statement is a short structured report that supports applications for planning and listed building consent.
 It explains and justifies the design of the development.
-It should be proportionate to the complexity of the application, but need not be long.
-It should explain:
+It should be proportionate to the complexity of the application,

-- the design process used including incorporating comments from consultation or design reviews - the design principles that have been applied showing consideration for good design principles outlined in this Design Guide - evidence of site appraisal (plans, photographs, sketch and written description and analysis) - the alternative options considered and the reasons for the chosen site (where relevant), layout, form and detailed design - how the development responds to its context - how the design addresses the other requirements of Core Policy 4 and Policy EQ11 and this Design Guide - how issues related to access to the development have been addressed (pedestrian, cycle and vehicular access and parking) - retention and creation of green spaces and landscaping including the type and size of trees and shrubs to be provided, root protection zones
+- incorporating comments from consultation or - the design principles that have been applied - showing consideration for good design - · evidence of site appraisal (plans, photographs, sketch and written description and analysis) - the alternative options considered and the layout, form and detailed design - how the development responds to its context - how the design addresses the other - retention and creation of green spaces and landscaping including the type and size of trees and shrubs to be provided, root